darbazali/c-programming/README.md

 # Computer Programming with C & C++
-This repository contains all the programming exercises contained in the "C How to Program" book.
+This repository contains all the programming exercises contained in the "C How to Program | with an introduction to C++" book.